 How to Get Around the Amalfi Coast: Car, Bus or Ferry?

-How to get around the Amalfi Coast: car vs SITA bus vs ferry, the ZTL restrictions and fines, where to park, and the strategy that saves you the most stress.
+How to get around the Amalfi Coast: car vs SITA bus vs ferry, ZTL rules and fines, targa alterna, where to park, and the strategy that saves you stress.

-The Amalfi Coast is one of the most beautiful drives in the world and one of the most stressful.
-A single cliff-hugging road, the SS163, threads all the towns together, and in summer it’s packed with buses, scooters and drivers reversing on hairpins.
-Whether you should drive it, take the bus or hop on a ferry depends entirely on how you plan your trip.
-Here’s how to get around without losing a day to traffic — or a fine to the ZTL.
+The Amalfi Coast is one of the most beautiful drives in the world, and one of the most stressful.
+A single cliff-hugging road, the SS163, threads all the towns together, and in summer it’s packed with buses, scooters and drivers reversing out of hairpins they misjudged.
+Whether you should drive it, take the bus, or hop on a ferry depends on how you plan your trip.
+Here’s how to get around without losing a day to traffic, or a fine to a camera you never saw.

 The one road: the SS163 Amalfitana

 Everything runs along the SS163, the coastal road linking Vietri sul Mare, Amalfi, Positano and on towards Sorrento.
-It’s spectacular and slow.
-In high season (roughly June to September) it clogs badly, and parking in the famous towns is scarce and expensive.
+It’s spectacular and slow, with barely enough width for two coaches to pass on some bends.
+In high season, roughly June to September, it clogs badly, and parking in the famous towns is scarce and expensive.

 That single fact shapes every decision below.